MOHIT282/Pytorch-Course/readme.md

-### This repository is going to the source from beginner to advance level using CampusX Pytorch Playlist
+### This repository is going to the source of Deep learning with Pytorch from beginner to advance level using CampusX Pytorch Playlist
 ### The repository will mostly contain:
 - PyTorch code of different modules and concepts
 - Models that will be built using pytorch